antyeates1983/sharps-bmrs/README.md

 If you just want to use the BMR data without downloading and running the Python code, a version of `bmrharps_evol.txt` (see below) is maintained at the <a href="">Solar Dynamo Dataverse</a>.

+## Credit

+If you use the code or the derived data in your published work, please cite the accompanying paper [under review].

 ## Dependencies

 The code is tested with Python 3.7.3.
 The only nonstandard libraries required are astropy, sunpy and drms.